 There is no magical fix to improving productivity of existing resources.
-Improving productivity means doing the hard work and investing in improving resources.
+Learning how to improve sales productivity means doing the hard work and investing in resources.
 If you are prepared to make the investment in your organization, here are three strategies to start with to improve sales productivity.

 70 percent of executives said that sales reps aren’t typically prepared to answer questions that come up on a typical sales call.
 That is a reflection of poor training and ineffective continuous learning.
 And it’s no wonder; most formal training information is forgotten within the first week.
 And then often all the rep has to turn to are his/her peers or outdated training manuals or a slightly more helpful knowledge management platform.

-Consider investing in a modern and effective training and onboarding process and systems to exponentially improve sales productivity.
-Here are 10 ways to improve your training process with social learning.
+Consider investing in a modern training and onboarding process to exponentially improve sales productivity.

 2. Align Sales And Marketing

 If marketers receive feedback on the success of their content, they are more equipped to give sales what they need to close deals.
-Conversely sales reps need a central place to easily find the tools marketing has created.
+Conversely, sales reps need a central place to easily find the tools marketing has created.
 There are dozens of resources that can help you align these two departments, but an easy place to start is to create a place where marketing resources can live.
-Here are three key practices to aligning sales and marketing.

 3. Assess Existing Sales Tools